Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

-\item For observations with $y_{i}=0$, update $u_{i}=\min(\widehat{u}_{i},0),$ ensuring that the regressand remains $\le0$.\footnote{One could also update $K$ and $\epsilon$ with each iteration as well.
+\begin{enumerate} \item Regress $u_{i}$ against $x_{i}$ using weights $\omega_{i}$.
+Compute the predicted values $\widehat{u}_{i}=x_{i}\widehat{\gamma}$ and residuals $e_{i}=u_{i}-\widehat{u}_{i}$. \item For observations with $y_{i}=0$, update $u_{i}=\min(\widehat{u}_{i},0),$ ensuring that the regressand remains $\le0$.\footnote{One could also update $K$ and $\epsilon$ with each iteration as well.
 In theory, this would lead to exact convergence.
 In practice, we would typically need to insist $\epsilon$ be no smaller than $1e-16$, which is the machine precision of most modern 64 bit CPUs. } \end{enumerate} \end{enumerate} The \emph{unweighted $R^{2}$ }of the last regression iteration is always equal to $1.0$ when it converges (i.e., $u_{i}=\widehat{u}_{i}$ for all $i$).
 The following proposition establishes the convergence properties of this algorithm and its effectiveness at detecting separation:

 \begin{proposition} (Convergence to the correct solution) The above algorithm always converges.
-Furthermore, if all $\widehat{u}_{i}=0$ upon convergence, there exists no non-zero vector $\gamma^{*}\in \mathbb{R}^M$ that solves the system defined by \eqref{eq:inner} and \eqref{eq:left} and there is no separation.
+Furthermore, if all $\widehat{u}_{i}=0$ upon convergence, there exists no nonzero vector $\gamma^{*}\in\mathbb{R}^{M}$ that solves the system defined by \eqref{eq:inner} and \eqref{eq:left} and there is no separation.
 Otherwise, the observations that are found to have $\widehat{u}_{i}<0$ are separated and all the observations with $\widehat{u}_{i}=0$ are not separated. \end{proposition}